 For starters, the total number of points on the SAT has changed several times over the past few years.
 For a long time, the exam was based out of 1600 points.
 A decade ago, however, the College Board made the essay section mandatory and added it to students’ scores, for a possible total of 2400 points.
 Then, just this past year, responding to competition from the ACT, the SAT was revised again, with the essay becoming optional once more, and the highest possible score returning to a 1600.

-Average SAT Scores for State School Admissions and Scholarship Programs
+Average SAT Scores For State School Admissions & Scholarship Programs

 One reason you might be wondering about the average SAT score is because you’re applying for admission to a state college or university, or because you’re applying to a state-specific scholarship program.
 If so, and you think you need to improve your score, visit our SAT prep courses and see what’s available before your next test!